 Every encoder and decoder have a diagnostics page that is accessible via the web UI.
-To access the diagnostics page, type the following address into a web browser: http://admin:admin@<unit IP address>/diagnostics.html.
+To access the diagnostics page, either click on the thumbnail preview on the units Device page of its web interface or type the following address into a web browser: http://admin:admin@<unit IP address>/diagnostics.html.
 The diagnostics page provides the following information: